moezabdelkefi/holbertonschool-validation/module2_task3/README.md

 - `make help`: Tests the application by sending HTTP requests.
 - `make lint`: Tests the application by sending HTTP requests.
 - `make tunit-tests`: Tests the application by sending HTTP requests.
+- `make integration-tests`: Tests the application by sending HTTP requests.

 Please refer to the Makefile for more details on each stage.